hadlockquinton/Netty2/ImportantAhShit.md

 #A:
 #    Q: How many points to pass?
 Bare ass miniumum.
 #A: 1770 points
-#Q: What OS is relavant?
+#    Q: What OS is relavant?
-#    A: Linux Kung FU!
+#A: Linux Kung FU!
-Q:
-    A: